-Frank Skinner – Man in a Suit at the Soho
+Frank Skinner: Man in a Suit at Soho Theatre

 Age, ageing, and male perspective inform a lot of the content in the show.
 He’s 56, he’s lived a lot – let’s hear about it.
 Age has graced him with experience, authority, and a unique perspective.
 The first portion of the show is a warm-up for the middle and end – covering everything from the gentle syllabic art of the haiku to hilariously visual bedroom politics, or “smut”, which he acknowledges he is known for.